skrub-data/skrub/.github/pull_request_template.md

 - [ ] I have added an entry in the changelog that describes the fix.

 ### If this is a feature PR:
+- [ ] All new publics methods, functions or modules have a docstring.
-- [ ] The feature and all its public methods have a docstring.
+- [ ] The docstrings of existing and modified methods, functions or modules modified have been modified accordingly.
 - [ ] The feature has been added to `doc/api_reference.py`.
 - [ ] Tests that cover the feature have been added.
 - [ ] I have added an entry in the changelog that describes the feature.